HarshKumarSaw/HarshKumarSaw/README.md

-# Hi there! 👋 I'm Harsh Kumar Saw
+# 👋 I'm Harsh Kumar Saw

 Welcome to my GitHub!
 I'm a passionate student preparing to enter MBBS, driven by curiosity and a love for innovation.
 From crafting creative art to building tech projects and exploring life's deeper questions, I aim to blend creativity, science, and logic into everything I do.